MauroDataMapper/docs/docs/resources/client/typescript.md

 JavaScript and TypeScript developers to interact with a Mauro instance.

-The TypeScript library that implements communication with the back-end server is available as a stand alone repository for incorporation into other applications.
+The TypeScript library that implements communication with the back-end server is available as a standalone repository for incorporation into other applications.
 For example other web interfaces, or back-end functionality using `node.js`.
 This is in fact the client library that the **Mauro Data Mapper** user interface uses.

 The GitHub repository is called [`mdm-resources`](https://github.com/MauroDataMapper/mdm-resources) and is available within the [Mauro Data Mapper organisation](https://github.com/MauroDataMapper).